-Other than for Maracana Mining Holdings Inc. which is 51% owned, the Company owns 100% of all of its other subsidiaries.
+Other than for Maracana Mining Holdings Inc. and its subsidiary Madeira Mineracao which are 51% owned, the Company owns 100% of all of its subsidiaries.
 Figures contained in this MD&A document include the accounts of Orosur and its subsidiaries and all inter-company transactions have been eliminated on consolidations.
-Note 20 to the audited consolidated financial statements of the Company for the year ended May 31, 2022, discloses the Company's list of subsidiaries.
+Note 20 to the audited consolidated financial statements of the Company for the year ended May 31, 2023 discloses the Company's list of subsidiaries.